foureyes/mtec1002-spring2014/labs/10/lab-10-prep.markdown

 title: Prep - Creating Local and Remote Repositories, Warm-Up
 prefix: ../../
 ---
-# Lab 9 - Prep - Creating Local and Remote Repositories, Warm-Up Programs
+# Lab 10 - Prep - Creating Local and Remote Repositories, Warm-Up Programs

 In this lab, you'll be:

 1. creating two repositories, one local and one remote
 2. linking the two with each other so that they can be synchronized
 3. associating a name and email address with your local repository
-4. creating the following programs:
-	1. count down from 100 to 0 by 10's
-	2. \*asks for 3 numbers using a for loop; gives the sum
+4. warm up by trying out __codecademy__!

 ## Instructions for Repository Set Up

 ### Set up Your Local Repository

 This will create a local git repository to store your work for this lab.
-The repository will be in ~/Desktop/yourname/lab-09-canvas.
+The repository will be in ~/Desktop/yourname/lab-10-events.

 * open terminal
 * (if doesn't already exist) create a folder that consists of your first initial and last name on your Desktop